Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Materials and Methods

 \subsection{Structural descriptors}

-The structural analysis describes the constituent parts of the cell, providing information about the general properties of the cell, the soma and the cellular projections.
-These features provide vital information about the fundamental skeleton of the cell such as effective soma radius and the branch angle formed between two daughter branches.
+The structural analysis describes the constituent parts of the cell, including the soma and cellular projections, offering vital information about the cell's fundamental structure, such as the effective soma radius and the branch angle between daughter branches.

-For the structural analysis, features or descriptors, determined to be crucial to microstructure modelling based on current literature \cite{palombo2016new,palombo2020sandi,ianus2021mapping,hansen2013using,olesen2020stick,nilsson2012importance,brabec2020time,novikov2011surface,lee2020time,novikov2014revealing,palombo2019generative}, were estimated from the real data.
-This set of features enables us to understand better how each basic constituent of the brain cell morphology can impact the diffusion of molecules within the intra-cellular space.
-For example, the size of the soma and the cellular projections can inform on the characteristic length scales of intra-cellular restrictions; cellular projections' branching, tortuosity, undulation and calibre coefficient of variation can inform on time dependence, and the soma and projections surface-to-volume ratios can inform on exchange.
+For the structural analysis, such features or descriptors, determined to be crucial to microstructure modelling based on current literature \cite{palombo2016new,palombo2020sandi,ianus2021mapping,hansen2013using,olesen2020stick,nilsson2012importance,brabec2020time,novikov2011surface,lee2020time,novikov2014revealing,palombo2019generative}, were estimated from the acquired cellular reconstructions.
+This set of features allows for a deeper understanding of how each fundamental aspect of brain cell morphology influences the diffusion of molecules within the intracellular space.
+For instance, the size of the soma and cellular projections can provide insights into the characteristic length scales of intracellular restrictions, while the branching, tortuosity, undulation, and calibre variation of the projections can inform on time-dependent diffusion processes.
+Additionally, the surface-to-volume ratios of the soma and projections offer valuable information on exchange dynamics.

-The features of the soma and cellular projections are very different, so our analysis reflects that by dividing the structural descriptors into appropriate categories.
-These categories are: \textit{soma} (the characteristics defining the cell body), \textit{projections} (the set of characteristics defining the cellular projections' structure as interconnected branches) and \textit{general} (describing the general cellular characteristics). \\
+The features of the soma and cellular projections differ significantly, and our analysis accounts for this by organizing the structural descriptors into relevant categories.
+These categories are: (1)\textit{soma} (the characteristics defining the cell body); (2)\textit{projections} (the set of characteristics defining the cellular projections' structure as interconnected branches) and (3)\textit{general} (describing the general cellular characteristics). \\ \textit{General} \begin{itemize} \item $R_{domain}$: the extent of the cellular domain \item $N_{projection}$: the number of primary projections radiating from the soma \item $BO$: the degree of branching of the cellular projections \item $S/V_{domain}$: the surface-to-volume ratio of the complete cellular structure (soma and branches) \end{itemize}